h2non/promitto/README.md

 ## Contributing

 Wanna help?
 Cool!
-It will be really apreciated :)
+It will be appreciated :)

 You must add new test cases for any new feature or refactor you do, always following the same design/code patterns that already exist